jenamico/MAGNETIC-POETS-/readme.md

 ![tilesandboard](https://github.com/jenamico/MAGNETIC-POETS-/blob/master/static/img/tilesandchalkboard.png)

+### Technologies Used

-Magnetic Poets uses Flask as it's web structure, python to generate the wordtiles, python and jinja for each web-page and is lovingly designed on the front-end using HTML5, CSS and Bootstrap.
+Magnetic Poets uses Flask as it's web structure, Python and Javascript to generate and automate the tiles, Python and Jinja for each web-page and is lovingly designed on the front-end using HTML5, CSS3 and Bootstrap.